jhand2/codeboard/README.md

 # Code Board

+> Note: This project is currently a work in progress. **I will try to document the dataset expansion tools ASAP.**
+> For now you can get the expand_data.py tool (at path ml/tools) to work correctly by extracting the dataset linked
+> below to a folder called ml/data.
+Soon I will have a tool to download and exend the whole dataset in one go.
+> Thank you for your patience :smiley:

 A mobile application that can take a picture of code on a white board and run it in real time

 Machine learning aspects will run on a Flask server using tensorflow.
 Actual learning will likely be done offline.